mattmc3/zephyr/README.md

 with a base configuration that you can easily build on.
 You may have noticed Zephyr has a bit of a [fish shell][fish] bias - many of its plugins bring fish features to Zsh.

-However, you might decide you don't everything Zephyr includes, or you might want to add some 3rd party plugins yourself.
+However, you might decide you don't want everything Zephyr includes, or you might want to add some 3rd party plugins yourself.
 Never fear - you can easily customize which plugins are loaded.

 ### Additional 3rd Party Plugins